What is a temperature data logger? What do you need to know when looking for the right version for you? Dive into this and more right here.

 Dependent on the measurement interval, the time before unloading is needed varies as a high measurement frequency fills the internal memory faster than a lower one.

-In most uses of a temperature data logger calibration is needed in order to ensure that the data logger measures correctly, and that this can proved.
+In most uses of a temperature data logger, calibration is needed in order to ensure that the data logger measures correctly, and that this can be proved.

-Calibration is done by comparing the readings of the temperature data logger to a reference temperature reader.
-By comparing the readings of the temperature data logger to the reference, any differences can be observed and noted as the measurement error.
+- How it is done: Calibration is done by comparing the readings of the temperature data logger to a reference temperature reader.
+By comparing the readings of the temperature data logger to the reference, any differences can be observed and noted as measurement errors.

-As the comparison of the temperature data logger and the reference temperature ready can never be performed completely without error, a calibration is always associated with a certain uncertainty, known as the calibration uncertainty.
-The amount of uncertainty has something to do with the method of calibration, and the accepted uncertainty is often dictated by the quality requirements set forth by governmental or standards requirements.
+- Calibration uncertainty: As the comparison of the temperature data logger and the reference temperature can never be performed completely without error, a calibration is always associated with a certain uncertainty, known as the calibration uncertainty.
+The amount of uncertainty has to do with the method of calibration, and the accepted uncertainty is often dictated by the quality requirements set forth by governmental or standards requirements.

-The proof of calibration is known as the calibration certificate, and is the document provided by the calibration laboratory.
-A temperature data logger can only be said to be a calibrated temperature data logger when then calibration certificate is obtained.
+- Calibration certificates: The proof of calibration is known as the calibration certificate and is the document provided by the calibration laboratory.
+A temperature data logger can only be said to be a calibrated temperature data logger when the calibration certificate is obtained.

-The calibration can either be purchased at a calibration laboratory by sending in the data logger, or be part of the service associated with the data logger system.
+- Who does it: The calibration can either be purchased at a calibration laboratory by sending in the data logger or be part of the service associated with the data logger system.